SimplySphere/webbgpt-0.2/README.md

 # WebbGPT

-WebbGPT is a Python CLI for training a small decoder-only model, preparing posttraining data, grounding against Webb data, and serving a local assistant.
+WebbGPT is a Python CLI and local demo stack for training a small decoder-only model, preparing posttraining data, grounding responses against local Webb-related source material, serving a local assistant, and generating project documentation visuals.

 The current local development path is `local-mvp`.

 ## Current Final Direction

-The active path is:
+The active local-MVP path is:

 1. Curated base pretraining.
-2. Optional small continued pretraining from reviewed source material.
-3. SFT with RAG/context grounding.
-4. Website demo.
+2. Use the final pretrained checkpoint as the website default.
+3. Add local lexical RAG for source-supported demo behavior.
+4. Keep continued pretraining and SFT-RAG as explicit optional experiments that must beat the pretrained baseline before promotion.
+5. Generate documentation graphics from saved artifacts for the final presentation/poster.

-DPO is archived as legacy because the small local-MVP DPO run worsened real sample behavior and is not part of the current final project.
+DPO is disabled legacy work.
+It is not part of the active final-demo path and should not be launched for the current project.

 ## Current Local-MVP